 Beachfront degustation at Nu Nu

-Considered the ultimate beachfront restaurant in Tropical North Queensland, Nu Nu is a favourite, not only in the region but also a top culinary experience in Australia.
+Considered the ultimate beachfront restaurant in Tropical North Queensland, Nu Nu is a favourite, and a top culinary experience in Australia.

 Let the ocean breeze, tropical vibes and mouthwatering flavours take over for your final hours in paradise before heading home.